 I would love to share your journey on my blog.
 If you are planning to start this keto diet, please take before pictures, progress pictures, keep a food diary, and keep track of your weight and measurements.
 Then when you are ready maybe at your halfway point, or once you reach your goal weight, you can send me your results for me to share with others.

 Since this is my full-time job, donations really help me keep afloat and allow me to post as much to the website as I do.
-While I do really appreciate any donation you want to give, you can enter $0 in the amount given to download it for free!
-I’ve added in $5 as the suggested price.
-I think that’s a very fair price considering other websites are charging in the hundreds of dollars and I’ve seen what they are like on the inside.
+I really appreciate any donation you want to give, but you can change the price yourself.
+I’ve added in $15 as the suggested price.
+I think that’s a very fair price considering other websites are charging in the hundreds of dollars, and I’ve seen what they are like on the inside.

 Hello Myriam, I am a dual certified personal trainer and Sports Nutrition Specialist.
 I really love how concisely you have put this article together.
 I did notice that on your macro breakdown for a 1500 calorie diet you actually listed the protein intake at around 31% of the daily calories (117*4=468..468/1500=.31).
 I was wondering if you did this to bring the protein amount closer to 1 gram per pound of body-weight to preserve lean mass?